 Commentary Matthew 3

-Jesus Christ and John the Baptist are cousins because Mary and Elizabeth were related.
-But even before he was born, john the Baptist knew that Jesus was the messiah.
-The bible says in Luke chapter 1,
+Jesus Christ and John the Baptist are cousins because their mothers, Mary and Elizabeth, were related.
+But even before he was born, John the Baptist knew that Jesus was the Messiah.
+When Mary was pregnant with Jesus and Elizabeth pregnant with John, the Bible says

 Verses 1-2

-But what a coincidence, that’s the exact same thing that Jesus is going say.
-As a matter of fact, the very first words that Jesus preaches at the start of his ministry, after he returns from fasting in the desert, are “Repent, for the kingdom of heaven is near.”
+But what a coincidence, that’s the exact same thing that Jesus is going to say at the start of his own ministry.
+As a matter of fact, the very first words that Jesus preaches after returning from fasting in the desert, are “Repent, for the kingdom of heaven is near.”

 So what do we make of that?
-When both the greatest profit who has ever lived and Jesus the Messiah are both saying repent, it’s probably pretty important, So let’s examine this and understand what they’re talking about.
+When both the greatest profit who has ever lived and Jesus the Messiah are telling people to repent, it’s probably something very important, So let’s examine this and understand what they’re talking about.

 For it is by grace you have been saved through faith, and this not from yourselves; it is the gift of God, not by works, so that no one can boast.
 (Ephesians 2:8-9)

-So we can not earn our salvation by being good or by doing good works.
+So we can not earn our salvation by being a good person or by doing good works.
 Salvation is by faith.
 Then what is the purpose of repentance?
-Why are both Jesus and John, these two cousins, telling everyone to repent?
+Why are both Jesus and John telling everyone to repent?

 First of all, what does repent even mean?

 This commentary is very intentionally, not meant to be scholarly in nature.
-Its purpose is to be read by the ordinary Joe and the average Sue.
-It was not my intent to dive head first into Greek words, root words and forms of verbs that often make bible commentaries a burden to read.
+Its purpose is to be read by ordinary, regular people.
+It was not my intent to dive head first into Greek words, or Hebrew root words or various forms of verbs which often make bible commentaries a burden to read.
 However, on this occasion I think it’s necessary if we want to understand what Jesus and John are proclaiming.

-So, when we look up the word Repent, we find this Greek word μετανοέω, which means To think differently.
+When we look up the word Repent, we find the Greek word μετανοέω, which means To think differently.
 To reconsider.
 To morally feel guilt after doing something bad.
 As we proceed further into the book of Matthew, we’re going to see that Jesus wants us to love God and to love other people.
-In John 14 Jesus it says;
+In John 14 Jesus says;

 If you love Me, you will keep My commandments.
 And I will ask the Father, and He will give you another Advocate to be with you forever— the Spirit of truth.
 The world cannot receive Him (The Holy Spirit), because it neither sees Him nor knows Him.
 (John 14:15-17a)